Graduation Requirements

 Thesis or Project

-For more information on the programmes’ curriculum structure, which includes the list of modules to be taken and the duration of the programmes, learners may refer to the relevant Curriculum Structure document in the Student Intranet (SIT log-in credentials are required).
+For more information on the programmes’ curriculum structure, which includes the list of modules to be taken and the duration of the programmes, learners may refer to the relevant Curriculum Structure document available in the Student Intranet (SIT log-in credentials are required).

 Learners who exceed the normal candidature period of study may be granted an additional 6 trimesters (2 years) to complete the programme.